 We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / firstname.lastname@example.org).
-This will avoid confusion as this user will be made a member of all groups and private channels.
+This will avoid confusion as this user will be made a member of all groups.

-When creating the new service account, assign it the Global administrator role.
-This is necessary because only through a user with this role can Keepit obtain full access to data and thus include all data in the backup.
+When creating the new service account, assign it the Global admin role.
+This is necessary when creating a new connector or re-authenticating it because only through a user with this role can Keepit obtain full access to data and include it in the backup.

-The Global administrator will automatically become a member of all groups and private channels that are being backed up.
+The Global admin will automatically become a member of all groups and teams that are being backed up.

-- Assign a license to the Global administrator
+- Assign a license to the service account

-You must assign the Global administrator a license.
+You must assign the service account a license.
 This will ensure that all your data is properly backed up.

-The license is also what grants the Global administrator access to Microsoft Teams, which in turn will allow the Keepit software to make the user a member of all Microsoft 365 Groups and Teams.
-This is vital because Keepit can only back up Microsoft 365 Groups that the Global administrator is a part of.
+The license is also what grants the service account access to Microsoft Groups and Teams, which in turn will allow the Keepit software to make the user a member of all Microsoft 365 Groups and Teams.
+This is vital because Keepit can only back up Microsoft 365 Groups and Teams that the service account is a part of.

-The following license plans give the Global administrator access to Microsoft Teams: Business Essentials; Business Premium; Enterprise E1, E3, or E5; Enterprise E4 (for anyone who purchased this plan prior to its retirement).
-For more information about license plans, see: How do I get access to Microsoft Teams?
+The following license plans give the Global admin access to Microsoft Groups and Teams: Microsoft 365 Business Basic; Microsoft 365 Business Standard; Microsoft 365 Apps for business; Microsoft 365 Apps for enterprise; Office 365 E1, E3, or E5; E4 (for anyone who purchased this plan prior to its retirement).
+For more information about license plans, see How do I get access to Microsoft Teams?

-- Grant the Global administrator Owner level permissions
+- Grant the service account Owner level permissions

 - Create AD groups